 - Quick – No (They do not take long, but it does take time to roll the balls.
 The size determines how many you roll.
 They are a little messy due to rolling.
 They are still fairly quick and totally worth it!!!!!!)

 - Easy – YES

-- Accessible Ingredients – YES (If you don’t have access to dried cherries, you could use raisins.
-You could also use Craisins® but know they include unnecessary added sugar.)
+- Accessible Ingredients – YES (If you don’t have access to dried cherries, you can use dried cranberries.)

 - Modifiable – YES

 - Healthy Fats – YES

 Dates.
 Dates are a natural sweetener and carry nutrients that are great for all of us.
 They’re also a great snack that’s easy and healthful.

 - Runners…Dates are easy to grab, easy to digest, and packed with slow burning carbs.
 Even though they’re full of sugar (AKA fuel), they have a low Glycemic Index (GI) because of the natural plant fiber, which helps slow down sugar absorption giving us a steady source of energy.
 Dates could be considered a little superfood and are one of the best sources of potassium, which can prevent and help muscle cramps and weakness.
 A serving (two dates) gives us more calories and sugars (natural sugars at that) than any of the gels on Runner’s World 2018 top 11 energy gels.

 Walnuts.
 Walnuts are one of my favorites.
 Like other nuts, they’re filled with vitamins, minerals, and antioxidants.
 They’re also high in omega-3 fatty acids, which have anti-inflammatory effects.